OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaMetalMaterial.md

   default: 0.5

-  controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier
+  <p>controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier<\p>

   <h3>glitter_approximate_for_secondary_rays</h3>